JanFellner/hyundai_ioniq_soc/readme.md

 This tiny node service fetches the SOC of a Hyundai Ioniq with an OBD2 bluetooth dongle.
 The service preferably runs on a rasperry pi.
 It offers a webservice which allows to query the SOC through web calls.
 I use it to provide the SOC to openwb - https://github.com/openWB.

+The service tries to fetch the SOC periodicly.
+The SOC is only readable if the car is charing or the ignition is switched on.
+As soon as the SOC has been fetched the value is stored (also as file).
+Thus the service is always able to provide a SOC even if it might be outdated.
+As you ask the webservice urls the SOC is instantly fetched from the car (if possible).

 ## Things you need to have on hand
 Things you need to have:
 - Raspberry PI with bluetooth support